Todd Monken: Hiring

 On December 10, 2012, it was reported that Monken accepted the position as head coach of the Southern Miss football team.
 He was hired to replace Ellis Johnson after an 0–12 season.
-He guided the program to an impressive turn-around in his third season there (2015), finishing with a 9–5 record and playing in the Heart of Dallas Bowl.
-For his efforts, he was named Conference USA Coach of the Year.
+On December 11, 2012, Monken was introduced as the head coach of the Golden Eagles.
+Monken guided the program to an impressive turn-around in his third season there (2015), finishing with a 9–5 record and playing in the Heart of Dallas Bowl.
+For his efforts, Monken was named Conference USA Coach of the Year.